 There are discounted tickets available year-round.
 However, some of the best discounts can be found in August during the special Kids Week promotion.

 London Kids Week actually lasts the entire month of August.
+In 2023, the event runs from July 17 to August 31.
 Beginning in June, families can purchase special free tickets for kids.
 For every adult ticket, one free children’s ticket can be purchased for certain shows.

 Additional children’s tickets are half price.
 My family saw Aladdin, The King and I, 42ndStreet, Wicked, and Mama Mia using this promotion.
 We only live four hours from New York City, but we found it cheaper to see these shows in London.